-The independent High Authority for Good Governance, whose members were appointed in March 2017, is tasked with protecting the rights of minorities and the handicapped, though its efficacy has yet to be proven.
+The independent High Authority for Good Governance is tasked with protecting the rights of minorities and the handicapped, though its reach is limited.

 G1.
 Do individuals enjoy freedom of movement, including the ability to change their place of residence, employment, or education?
 0 / 4

-Free movement by citizens is inhibited by the lack of security and targeted violence in 2017.
+Free movement by citizens is inhibited by the lack of security and targeted violence.
 Transportation routes are threatened by banditry and theft in many areas.

 G2.
 Are individuals able to exercise the right to own property and establish private businesses without undue interference from state or nonstate actors?
 0 / 4

-Businesses and homes are regularly looted by armed militants, with little prospect for compensation or legal recourse for victims.
-The agricultural economy—the livelihood of the majority of the population—remained restricted by ongoing violence and insecurity.
+Businesses and homes are regularly looted or extorted by armed militants, with little prospect for compensation or legal recourse for victims.
+The agricultural economy—the livelihood of the majority of the population—remains restricted by ongoing violence and insecurity.

-Domestic abuse, rape, and sexual slavery against women by armed groups threaten the security of women and girls, and sexual violence is increasingly used as a deliberate tool of warfare, and attackers enjoy broad impunity Constitutional guarantees for women’s rights are rarely enforced, especially in rural areas.
+Abuse, rape, and sexual slavery against women by armed groups threaten the security of women and girls.
+Sexual violence is used as a deliberate tool of warfare, and attackers enjoy broad impunity.
+Constitutional guarantees for women’s rights are rarely enforced, especially in rural areas.
 Sexual abuses by UN peacekeeping forces have been documented, but many instances have not been investigated or prosecuted.

 G4.
 Do individuals enjoy equality of opportunity and freedom from economic exploitation?
 0 / 4